 What is the Advance Queensland Community Digital Champions Program?

-Champions may come from all walks of life and may represent a business, industry sector, community or demographic group.
+Champions come from all walks of life and may represent a community, business, industry sector or any demographic group in Queensland.

 Why a Community Digital Champions program?